 Volunteers are expected to dress appropriately for their given assignment.
-T-shirts are provided to all volunteers.
 Suitable footwear (closed toe shoes, water shoes or sailing boots) must be worn at all times when on the water with program participants.
 Don't forget to apply sunscreen when working outside.